French Camp Academy: Support Ministries

+The school hosts the Rainwater Observatory and Planetarium, the largest amateur observatory in Mississippi.
+The observatory, with over 20 telescopes, has a clear view of the night sky thanks to limited light pollution.
+The observatory provides a free public event the 2nd Friday night of each month at 7 PM and is open by appointment to private groups wanting an immersive astronomy experience.

 WFCA

 French Camp Academy hosts the WFCA radio station, a non-profit radio station with its studios located along the Natchez Trace Parkway at Mile Marker 181.
 H. Richard Cannon, president of the school, conceived of the idea of the radio station while taking a mission field trip in New Guinea.

 Festivals

-The French Camp village Harvest Festival, held annually every second Saturday of October, has its proceeds benefiting the school.
+The French Camp Community Club sponsors an annual Harvest Festival, held annually every second Saturday of October.
+Proceeds to supporting the French Camp Community Club and French Camp Academy.

 Demographics

-As of 20222 the school served close to 300 students in its home and academic programs.
+As of 2022 the school served close to 300 students in its home and academic programs.
 As of 2011 about 300 children and adults live and work on the campus.